atsushieno/mugene-ng/docs/UsersGuide.md

 :format:
 - #define [source] [replacement]

 Replace all the [source] strings described here with [replacement].
-The replacement is performed for the macro definition line and the track line, after all preprocessor instructions were read from the MML sources.
+The replacement is performed for the macro definition line and the track line, after all preprocessor operators were read from the MML sources.

 Note that the replacement process is applied to the entire line, not just the "body" of these lines.
 (This is especially true for rhythm tracks.

-(This directive was added specifically for the purpose of specifying "rhythm tracks" to which rhythm track instructions should be applied, using the alias DRUMTRACKS, and defining rhythm track macros for only those tracks.)
+(This directive was added specifically for the purpose of specifying "rhythm tracks" to which rhythm track operators should be applied, using the alias DRUMTRACKS, and defining rhythm track macros for only those tracks.)

 ### #macro : macro definition